Jackknife Empirical Likelihood Method for U Statistics Based on Multivariate Samples and its Applications: Simulation

 1. We observe that for various configurations of parameters of the Marshall-Olkin bivariate exponential and bivariate Pareto models, the average lengths (ALs) of the confidence intervals based on JEL, normal approximation, and kernel-based methods decrease as the sample sizes increase.\\

-2. In most cases, as the sample size grows, the coverage probabilities of confidence intervals generated by the three methods tend to align with the nominal level (95\%).
+2. In most cases, as the sample size increases, the coverage probabilities of the confidence intervals generated by the three methods tend to align with the nominal level (95\%).
 This is anticipated because larger sample sizes yield more detailed data insights.\\

-3. From Tables \ref{table1}-\ref{table2}, we can see that CI based on JEL method achieves closer to 95\% coverage across various conditions compared to the other two methods.
+3. From Tables \ref{table1}-\ref{table2}, we can see that CI based on JEL method achieves closer to 95\% coverage across various choices of parameters compared to the other two methods.
 The average interval lengths are generally better for CIs based on the normal approximation and kernel-based methods for small sample sizes.
 However, the average lengths are almost same for moderate sample sizes.\\

 4. From Table \ref{time1}, we can observe that the simulation time taken using the normal approximation with the jackknife variance estimator and kernel-based bootstrapping methods is significantly higher than the time taken by the JEL method.\\